Anthropic’s Interview Process & Questions

 - Coding (1 hour).
 This interview will be conducted in CodeSignal.
 For more detail about the kinds of questions to expect, see the Coding section below.

 - System design (1 hour).
-This interview will be conducted in the drawing tool of your choice.
+This interview will be conducted in a shared Google Doc.
 For more detail about the kinds of questions to expect, see the System Design section below.

 - Second coding (role-specific)(1 hour).
 For more detail about the kinds of questions to expect, see the Coding section below.